Frequently Asked Questions

 What does BYOK mean?

 BYOK stands for Bring Your Own Key.
-Your API credentials are stored in your browser's local vault and never sent to TSM servers.
-They are forwarded directly only when a feature such as TTMA analytics actively requires them.
+Your API credentials are stored in your browser's local vault and forwarded only when the selected research workflow needs that provider.
 You control your credentials and pay providers directly.

 What is guest mode?